War crimes in the Russo-Ukrainian war (2022–present): Ukraine

 The Ukrainian foreign minister Dmytro Kuleba stated on 25 February that Russia was committing war crimes, and that the ministry and the Prosecutor General of Ukraine were collecting evidence on events including attacks on kindergartens and orphanages, which would be "immediately transfer[red]" to the ICC.
 On 30 March, Ukraine's chief prosecutor announced that she was building 2,500 war crimes cases against the Russian invasion.
 On 13 May the first war crimes trial began in Kyiv, of a Russian soldier who was ordered to shoot an unarmed civilian.
 The soldier, Vadim Shishimarin, soon pleaded guilty to this crime.
 Shortly after Shishimarin pleaded guilty, two other low-ranked Russian soldiers, Alexander Bobikin and Alexander Ivanov, were tried on war crimes charges for firing missiles at a residential tower block in Kharkiv.
 They also pleaded guilty.

 Several international legal teams were formed to support the Ukrainian prosecutors.

+As of February 2024, Ukrainian authorities reported that they had identified 511 potential war criminals and convicted 81, although the majority of the convictions occurred without the suspect being in custody.